dmohl/expectThat/readme.md

             expectThat -> (foo is "bar").shouldnt be false

 ExpectThat also supports custom matchers.
 Any matcher that evaluates to true/false can be created.
-Here's an example of a custom matcher for Pavlov (Note: An example for QUnit is available in the examples folder https://github.com/dmohl/expectThat/tree/master/example ):
+Here's an example of a custom matcher for Pavlov (Note: Examples for QUnit and Jasmine are available in the example folder of this project - https://github.com/dmohl/expectThat/tree/master/example ):

     ((expectThat) ->
         myCustomMatchers =